Roll-Out Coconut Cookie

 Most coconut flour cookies I find taste more like cardboard than cookie and I was reluctant to create a recipe for one, yet after being asked to create one for people healing on The Body Ecology Diet (B.E.D.)
 I decided to give things a go 🙂

 I am pleasantly surprised how they turned out; they roll like a dream and are as moist as I could get without the dough falling apart.
 I hope you enjoy this versatile cookie for times when you must avoid refined sugar, gluten, and yeast.
 This cookie includes eggs.
 If you can’t eat eggs, then try my egg-free recipe for almond cookies.

-I used vegetable glycerine for a sweetener as it doesn’t feed excess harmful yeast, bacteria, or viruses (i.e. Candida, GBS+) living in the body.
-This sugar substitute comes in especially handy if you have diabetes as glycerine has no influence on blood sugar or insulin release.
+I used vegetable glycerin to sweeten as does not feed harmful yeast, bacteria, or viruses (i.e., Candida, GBS+) that may be living in the body.
+This sugar substitute is good for diabetics as glycerin does not influence blood sugar or insulin release.

 Prep time: 15 min // Cook time: 5-10 min

 - 1 cup coconut flour*

 - 3 Tbsp coconut milk (or another milk)*

 - 1/3 cup ghee or coconut oil, melted

 - 1/4 cup vegetable glycerin